XAH30/LSH-vs-Finesse/README.md

 An example of the existence of fine-grained locality among two identical chunks

 Here each chunk is divided into N subchunks of fixed size.
 The corresponding subchunks in block B are very similar (one-to-one) to the subchunks in block A, and therefore their characteristics are very much the same.

+# LSH
+LSH (Locality Sensitive Hashing) algorithm is widely used in the field of data processing to find close neighbours and similar objects.
+This algorithm allows efficient processing of large amounts of data and solving problems related to the search of approximate matches.
+LSH is based on the idea of using hash functions that group close objects into the same hash value.
+This speeds up the search for nearest neighbours, since objects with the same hash values are very likely to be close to each other.
+An important feature of the LSH algorithm is its ability to process high dimensional data.
+This is achieved by selecting appropriate hash functions and parameters that take into account the peculiarities of high dimensional space and allow to find nearest objects efficiently.
+Experiments and studies show that LSH algorithm demonstrates high performance and efficiency of nearest neighbour search in different scenarios.
+It is able to speed up the computation by several times and increase the throughput of the system.
+Overall, the LSH algorithm is a powerful tool for solving nearest neighbour search and data processing problems, especially in the context of large volumes and high dimensional data, which makes it a strong rival to the Finesse algorithm.